I-City

 i-City is a 72 acre ICT-based urban development beside the Federal Highway in Section 7, Shah Alam, Selangor, Malaysia.
 Planned by architect Jon A. Jerde, i-City was designed as a fully integrated intelligent city, comprising corporate, leisure and residential components such as a 1 e6sqft regional shopping mall, office towers, Cybercentre office suites, hotels, apartments, data centers, and an innovation center.

 i-City is an MSC Malaysia Cybercentre where knowledge-based companies with MSC Malaysia status can exploit the various incentives offered under the MSC Malaysia Bills of Guarantee.
-It has also been endorsed as a tourism destination by the Ministry of Tourism and declared an International Park by the Selangor State Government.
+It has also been endorsed as a tourism destination by the Ministry of Tourism and declared as an International Park by the Selangor State Government.
 Such venues allow for entertainment and other cosmopolitan lifestyle outlets to operate on a 24-7 basis.

-i-City gross development value has increased to MYR 10 billion project from MYR 1.5 billion in 2005.
+i-City gross development value has increased to MYR 10 billion project from MYR 1.5 billion in 2002.